To kick off the National Sudden Cardiac Awareness month and to usher in October, we’re sharing a few spook-worthy statistics about SCA.

 See, it’s not all bad news!
 Not only that, but the American Heart Association recently published an article revealing that more people are stepping up to offer CPR when someone’s heart stops.

-However, despite that fact that first responders are “intervening at higher levels,” survival rates remain higher for men than for women.
+However, despite the fact that first responders are “intervening at higher levels,” survival rates remain higher for men than for women.

 One of the researchers associated with the study, Dr. Carolina Malta Hansen, a researcher at Duke Clinical Research Institute, said that a number of factors might have contributed to the outcomes.
 “Compared to male victims of cardiac arrests, women are more likely to have cardiomyopathy, or disease of the heart muscle, and non-shockable rhythms that can’t be treated with defibrillation.
 Women who suffer cardiac arrests also tend to be older than men and live at home alone, with less chance of CPR being performed.”